AbbieNgXinYi/Istor-a/README.md

 3) Each laptop is connected to the media server via LAN.
 Each projector is connected to the media server via HDMI.

 4) In our setup, we have used a pair of HDMI extender due to the location of where the media server and one of the projector is placed.
-If the location of your equipment is not far from each other, there is not a need for a pair of HDMI extender.
+If the location of your equipment is not far from each other, there is no need to use HDMI extenders.

+5) If you too want to ensure proper and stable cable management in your setup, you may consider using HDMI extenders.
+    * Help reduce hardware issues that relate to the cabling like:
+        1) lose connection
+        2) Cable being pulled out
+    * Extenders run on LAN cables for extension
+        1) LAN cables have a locking mechanism while HDMI cables do not.
+This ensures that aren't lose or pulled out easily.

-5) We are using a software called **Christie Pandora Box**(projection mapping software) to project out our content.
+6) We are using a software called **Christie Pandora Box**(projection mapping software) to project out our content.
    To use it, you will need to accquire a dongle that has their license to operate the software.

-6) The dongle is plugged into one of the USB-A ports in the media server.
+7) The dongle is plugged into one of the USB-A ports in the media server.

-7) After stations 1 and 2 are completed, repeat the same steps for stations 3 and 4.
+8) After stations 1 and 2 are completed, repeat the same steps for stations 3 and 4.

 ---